nikitavoloboev/moonbit/README.md

 - I can seperate the tasks by tags and filter through everything nicely.
 I wrote more on how I use the app [here](https://wiki.nikitavoloboev.xyz/macOS/apps/2do.html).

 #### [Day One](https://dayoneapp.com) - Digital journal
 - I often use it to check on events that happened to me `On this day`.
-As well as adding quick entries to [my journals](https://wiki.nikitavoloboev.xyz/macOS/apps/day-one.html) like `Life` and `Travel`.
 - I wrote about all the different journals I use and how [here](https://wiki.nikitavoloboev.xyz/macOS/apps/day-one.html).

 #### [Streaks](https://streaksapp.com) - Habit tracker
 - Do something often enough and it becomes a habit.
 I try to [cultivate and grow new heathly habits with time](https://wiki.nikitavoloboev.xyz/focusing/habits.html).
 - I use the app to list the habits I hope to integrate in my life.
-If I get 60 ongoing repetitions, I remove the habit and add new ones.
+If I get 30 ongoing repetitions, I remove the habit and add new ones.
 Here is how it looks for me now:

 #### [Strong](http://strongapp.io) - Workout tracker
 - I use it to track my workouts.
 I have a few custom workouts that I made that I can then start and simply follow the exercises and the number of sets for the exercise as my workout progresses.